Home > Sunglasses

 Support us!
 GearJunkie may earn a small commission from affiliate links in this article.
 Learn More

-As an avid group of outdoors folks, GearJunkie has had the chance to put many sunglasses to the test in harsh conditions.
+As an avid group of outdoors people, GearJunkie has had the chance to put hundreds of sunglasses to the test in harsh conditions.
 We have tested literally hundreds of sunglasses.
-And over the years, the cream has really risen to the top, producing this list of the best sunglasses for outdoor pursuits.
+Over the years, the cream has really risen to the top, producing this list of the best sunglasses for outdoor pursuits.

 The lead tester of this review has been kind of crazy for sunglasses ever since he had corrective LASIK eye surgery in 2016.
 After a lifetime of corrective lenses, LASIK opened up a new reality in which Denver’s 300 yearly sunny days became a remarkable opportunity to wear shades regularly.

-Below you’ll find a selection of the best sunglasses you can buy.
-We also break out some good budget sunglasses as well as pursuit-specific eyewear for fishing, boating, running, mountaineering, and more.
+Below, you’ll find a selection of the best sunglasses you can buy.
+We also include some good budget sunglasses and pursuit-specific eyewear for fishing, boating, running, mountaineering, and more.
 Finally, we feature a few models that meld fashion and function.

-If you don’t have time to shop and just need the best sunglasses for general outdoor use, we recommend the Costa del Mar Fantail Pro, or for smaller faces the Mainsail.
-For women, we recommend the Smith Optics Wander — or Tifosi Swank if you’re looking for a more budget-friendly option.
+If you don’t have time to shop and just need the best sunglasses for general outdoor use, we recommend the Costa del Mar Fantail Pro or, for smaller faces, the Mainsail.
+For women, we recommend the Smith Optics Wander — or check out the Tifosi Swank if you’re looking for a more budget-friendly option.

 The Best Sunglasses of 2024